DrOgres/electric-state/README.md

 ![Character 1](https://raw.githubusercontent.com/DrOgres/electric-state/refs/heads/main/assets/es-char.webp)

 please put any and all bug reports and feature requests in the issues of this repo.
-Bere is a list of things I hope to add in the comming days
+Here is a list of things I hope to add in the comming days

 TODO LIST: